cicl-stanford/explanation_intervention/README.md

       <li><code>[...]study_X-participants.csv</code> contains demographic information and post-experiment feedback/comments from participants.</li>
       <li><code>Experiment.rmd</code> reads in the response data from each experimental condition (e.g., fixed intervention / negative), calculates average responses and outputs these in a new data file (e.g., <code>fixedint_negative.csv</code>).
         <ul>
-          <li>The analyses for analyzing data and generating figures can be seen here.</li>
+          <li>All further analyses on the data and and plots can be seen here.</li>
         </ul>
       </li>
     </ul>